 Another “secret project” Hubby and I are working on is that we are on a mission to start luring some of the colorful birds from our neighbor’s bird feeders over to ours!
 (Shhh…, don’t tell, lol)

 We’re planning to add a small butterfly/bird garden, a new water fountain and a couple of bird feeders to an area just outside my bedroom window.
 We’ve been so busy with all the hardscape areas, we haven’t gotten to the flower planting yet, but the bird feeder is already up and hubby will be working on my fountain this weekend. (similar to this one, but 3 tiered.)

 How to Save Cash on your DIY / Home Improvement Purchases

 The one thing about moving into a new home is we make trips to the hardware store on a practically every other day basis.

 Not only for landscaping type purchases but everyday items you take for granted, like shower curtain rods, screws, nails, hooks for closets, cabinet pulls, trash cans, touch up paints, organizational supplies… The list goes on.

 The good news is I have an additional way to save and earn cashback on all my home-related purchases.

 I’ve shared before my love of using the Ibotta App on my phone to save money when I shop.
 If you’re unfamiliar with the Ibotta app, it’s a shopping app that helps you earn cashback on hundreds of brands and retailers, both in-store and online.
-Ibotta is 100% free to download and use on iOS and Android devices and new shoppers can receive up to $20 in welcome bonuses.
-Download the app here to get started.
+Ibotta is 100% free to download and use on mobile devices and new shoppers can receive up to $20 in welcome bonuses.

 In today’s case, hubby and I decided to hit up Lowes on our way home from date night.
 (Exciting I know, but anytime shopping without kids is fun to me.)